 A person affected by bipolar II disorder has had at least one hypomanic episode in their life.
-Most people with bipolar II disorder suffer more often from episodes of depression.
+Most people with bipolar II disorder have episodes of depression more often.
 This is where the term "manic depression" comes from.

-Virtually anyone can develop bipolar II disorder.
-About 2.5% of the U.S. population suffers from some form of bipolar disorder - nearly 6 million people.
+Virtually anyone can have bipolar II disorder.
+About 2.5% of the U.S. population has some form of bipolar disorder – nearly 6 million people.

-During a hypomanic episode, elevated mood can manifest itself as either euphoria (feeling "high") or as irritability.
+During a hypomanic episode, a higher mood can show up as either euphoria (feeling "high") or as crankiness.

 Symptoms during hypomanic episodes include: